luisenriquez/License-Tool-Kit/README.md

 Do you include any addtional terms

 3) READY!!
-Your license and hashes will be inside the pdf-output folder.
+Your license and hashes will be inside the license-output folder.